Automorphism groups of compact complex surfaces: Automorphisms

 \section{Automorphisms}

 In this section we recall some important general facts about automorphisms of complex spaces.

 Let $U$ be a reduced complex space, see e.g. \cite{Serre1956} or \cite{Malgrange1968} for a definition and basic properties.
 Recall that a complex space is called \emph{irreducible} if it cannot be represented as a union of two proper closed analytic subsets.
 We denote by $T_{P, U}$ the Zariski tangent space (see \cite[\S2]{Malgrange1968}) to $U$ at a point $P\in U$.
+If a group $\Gamma\subset\Aut(X)$ has a fixed point~\mbox{$P\in X$}, then $\Gamma$ naturally acts on the local ring $\OOO_{P,X}$ and the tangent space $T_{P,X}$ so that the action on $T_{P,X}$ is linear.